-The information in this article also applies to OneDrive for Business files.
+The information in this article also applies to OneDrive (for work or school) files.
 To learn how to restore files in OneDrive, see Restore deleted files or folders in OneDrive.

-Restore items from SharePoint Online and SharePoint Server site recycle bins
+Restore items from SharePoint in Microsoft 365 and SharePoint Server site recycle bins

-You can restore items you delete, and items other people delete (as long as you have permission to edit the items).
+You can restore items that you delete, and items other people delete (as long as you have edit permissions).

 Note: Some functionality is introduced gradually to organizations that have opted in to the First Release program.
 This means that you may not yet see this feature or it may look different than what is described in the help articles.

-Click Recycle Bin in the Quick Launch bar on the left of the screen.
+In the Quick Launch bar on the bottom left of the screen, click Recycle Bin.